 Atrial fibrillation (AFib), the most common arrhythmia, affects more than 2.5 million Americans and is responsible for 15-20 percent of all strokes.
 Anticoagulants, also known as "blood thinners," lower the chance of having a stroke by preventing blood from clotting.
 Failure to adhere to clinical practice guideline recommendations for AFib results in preventable strokes.

 The American College of Cardiology (ACC) launched the Anticoagulation Initiative, a comprehensive quality effort, to help facilitate a greater understanding of AFib treatments and practice patterns, particularly given an increasing number of new anticoagulant treatment options entering the marketplace.
 The Anticoagulation Initiative is a multidisciplinary effort that addresses gaps in knowledge in order to develop processes and tools aimed at meeting guideline-recommended standards and improving quality of anticoagulation care.

 This initiative serves as an umbrella for the growing number of ACC tools targeted for use by cardiovascular professionals and their patients to close the long-standing gap in anticoagulation use.
-Current resources include:
+Current resources and activities include: